 The red spot is simply a high pressure area like those seen on the Earth:

+While it was first observed about 300 years ago, it has begun to shrink and may disappear in the next decade or two.
 Jupiter has no real solid surface, with the clouds gradually compressing to a liquid state, and this further compresses into a "metallic" state that surrounds the rocky core.
-The temperature of Jupiter at the cloud tops is very cold, 152 K, but increases dramatically as you go inwards, reaching to 20,000 K in the core.
+The temperature of Jupiter at the cloud tops is very cold, 152 K, but increases dramatically as you go inwards, reaching to 25,000 K in the core.

 Because Jupiter spins so rapidly, and it is a big ball of gas, it is actually a lot larger in diameter at the equator than at the poles--this is called "oblateness", and all of the gas giants are oblate.
 Here's the physics: